For outdoor leaders and providers

 - the National Outdoor Leader Registration Scheme

-- the Queensland Adventure Activity Standards—guidelines for leaders conducting group outdoor recreation activities
+- the Australian Adventure Activity Standards—guidelines for leaders conducting group outdoor recreation activities

 - a list of skills and qualifications for specific outdoor recreation activities.